connie-chin/rc0124-code-solutions/react-forms/react-forms-quiz-notes.md

 - Which style do you prefer?
   uncontrolled feels simpler
-- What two props must you pass to an input for it to be "controlled"? checked- a boolean. for checkbox input or a radio button, controls whether its selected value- a string. for a text input, controls its texts
+- What two props must you pass to an input for it to be "controlled"? the current value of the component and an update callback to the component as props

-the current value of the component and an update callback to the component as props
+value and onClick here

 - What are some popular npm packages for creating forms in React? react hook form, formik, react final form